The Bankrate promise

 The higher your down payment, the lower your mortgage insurance premium will be.

-If you have an FHA loan, your upfront premium is 1.75 percent of your loan amount, while your annual premium ranges between 0.45 percent and 1.05 percent.
-For a $350,000 loan, your upfront MIP premium would be $6,125, and your annual premium would fall between $1,575 and $3,675 (paid monthly with your mortgage).
+If you have an FHA loan, you’ll need a specific type of mortgage insurance, and you’ll pay a mortgage insurance premium, or MIP.
+Your upfront MIP is 1.75 percent of your loan amount, while your annual premium ranges between 0.45 percent and 1.05 percent.
+For a $350,000 loan, your upfront MIP premium would be $6,125.
+Your annual premium would fall between $1,575 and $3,675 (paid monthly with your mortgage).

-For VA loans, the funding fee will range from 1.25 percent to 3.3 percent, depending on the amount of your down payment and whether or not you’ve taken out a VA loan before.
+For VA loans, the funding fee will range from 1.25 percent to 3.3 percent, depending on your down payment amount and whether or not you’ve taken out a VA loan before.
 That comes out to $4,375 to $11,550 for a $350,000 loan.

 How is mortgage insurance calculated?